abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The cutoff energy in $W$ is given [[ecuteps]], while [[ecutsigx]] defines the cutoff-energy for the exchange part of the self-energy.
 Note that [[ecuteps]] **cannot be larger** than the value used in the screening calculation.
-The SCR file defines the $\pp$-mesh for the integration over transferred momennta in Eq.
+The SCR file defines the $\pp$-mesh for the integration over transferred momenta in Eq.
 This $\pp$-mesh must be identical to, or a submesh of, the $\kk$-mesh associated with the WFK file.
 No interpolation in $\pp$-space is possible at this level.

-Also, [[ppmodel]] defines the kind of plasmon-pole approximation.
-By default we use the Godby-Needs model
-At the time of writing, only ppmodel 1 and 2 are supported in the GWPT code.

 The DFPT KS potentials are read from [[getdvdb_filepath]], while the DFPT KS densities are taken from [[getdrhodb_filepath]].